EXCITING OPPORTUNITY FOR CURRENT 2LS

 ethical, and socially responsible lawyer.

-To learn more about the program, you may contact Prof.
+To learn more about this program, please attend the following

 APPLICATIONS FOR THIS PROGRAM MUST BE